-You can connect a printer to your computer using USB.
-Some printers may also support Wi-Fi and Bluetooth connection.
+You can connect a printer to the USB port on your computer.
+Some printers may also support Wi-Fi and Bluetooth connections.

-NOTE: The features supported by your printer and the steps to install may vary depending on the printer model.
-For more information on setting up the printer, see the documentation that is shipped with your printer.
+() NOTE: The features of the printer and the steps to install may vary depending on the printer model.
+For more information on setting up the printer, see the documentation shipped with your printer.

-If you are installing a wired printer, connect the printer to your computer using the USB cable before performing these steps.
-If you are installing a wireless printer, follow the instructions in the documentation of your printer.
+- · If you are installing a wired printer, connect the printer to your computer using the USB cable before performing these steps. - · If you are installing a wireless printer, follow the instructions in the documentation of your printer.